huachaohuang/awesome-dbdev/README.md

 - [MonetDB/X100: Hyper-Pipelining Query Execution](papers/sql/monetdb.pdf) (CIDR, 2005)

-  This paper introduces a CPU efficient query processor that employs a vectorized query processing model.
+  This paper presents a CPU efficient query processor that employs a vectorized query processing model.
 The processor uses loop-pipelined and cache-conscious operations to take advantage of modern CPUs.

 ### Posts